Brandon Kozun: Professional

 The Kings assigned Kozun to their American Hockey League (AHL) affiliate, the Manchester Monarchs, to begin the 2010–11 season.

 In his home debut for the Monarchs, on October 16, 2010, against the Providence Bruins, Kozun scored two goals, the first of which was a penalty shot goal at 19:26 of the game's first period.
 The goal was the first of two penalty shot attempts by the Monarchs, a franchise record for penalty shots awarded in a game.

 After four seasons in the Kings organization, Kozun was traded to the Toronto Maple Leafs on January 22, 2014, in exchange for forward Andrew Crescenzi.
 Kozun was assigned to the AHL's Toronto Marlies.
 After an impressive display in pre-season Kozun made the final cut for the Maple Leafs for the 2014–15 season.
 He scored his first NHL point with an assist on a goal by Nazem Kadri in the season opener against the Montreal Canadiens on October 8, 2014.
 He was later placed on waivers on December 17, 2014.
 He would remain with the organization, however, and later in the season, on February 20, 2015, Kozun scored his first career NHL goal in his eighth game played.

 On June 18, 2015, Kozun left the Maple Leafs to sign a one-year deal with Jokerit of the Kontinental Hockey League.
 As the League's only Finland-based team, Kozun made an immediate impact with Jokerit in the 2015–16 season.
-He led the club with 34 assists and 49 points in 58 games to help Jokerit claim the Bobrov Division before suffering a first round defeat to the hands of Torpedo Nizhny Novgorod.
+He led the club with 34 assists and 49 points in 58 games to help Jokerit claim the Bobrov Division before suffering a first-round defeat to the hands of Torpedo Nizhny Novgorod.

 After three seasons with Lokomotiv Yaroslavl, Kozun left as a free agent following the 2018–19 season.
 He signed a one-year contract to continue in the KHL with Metallurg Magnitogorsk on May 1, 2019.

 Kozun enjoyed one season in Magnitogorsk before continuing in the KHL with Belarusian club, HC Dinamo Minsk, on a one-year contract on August 6, 2020.

 On July 6, 2021, Kozun joined HC Ambrì-Piotta of the National League (NL) on a one-year deal.

-Following a season returned with Lokomotiv Yaroslavl, on June 14, 2022, Kozun transferred as a free agent to sign a one-year contract in returning with Belarusian KHL club, HC Dinamo Minsk.
+Following a season return with Lokomotiv Yaroslavl, on June 14, 2022, Kozun transferred as a free agent to sign a one-year contract in returning with Belarusian KHL club, HC Dinamo Minsk.

+Upon completion of his second stint with Dinamo Minsk, Kozun as a free agent returned to North America after eight seasons abroad in an attempt to make a comeback to the NHL.
+On September 20, 2023, he was announced to have signed a professional tryout agreement to attend the 2023 training camp of the Colorado Avalanche.